Best VPS Hosting Australia (2026)

 6. AWS Lightsail - Best for AWS-Ecosystem Teams

-AWS Lightsail is Amazon’s answer to the “too complex” criticism of EC2.
+AWS Lightsail is Amazon's answer to the "too complex" criticism of EC2.
 It strips out most of the AWS complexity and offers fixed-price VPS instances in a simplified interface.
-The Sydney region is available, and Lightsail delivered the best TTFB in our tests at ~85ms — benefiting from AWS’s mature Sydney infrastructure and network peering.
+The Sydney region is available and runs on AWS's mature local infrastructure and network peering.

 The pricing runs from $5/mo (512MB RAM) to $84/mo (32GB RAM) in predictable increments.
 Unlike full EC2, there are no surprise bills from egress charges on standard traffic - each plan includes a generous monthly data transfer allowance before overages kick in.